137MhzDev/RedPandaRPG/red_panda_rpg_privacy-policy.md

 ---

 ## 8. Data Sharing and Transfers
 We do not sell your Personal Data.
-We may share your data with trusted third-party service providers who assist us in operating our Products, subject to confidentiality agreements.
+We may share your data with trusted third-party service providers who assist us in operating our Products, such as analytics and advertising SDKs (e.g., **GameAnalytics**, **AdColony**), subject to confidentiality agreements.
 In cases where data is transferred overseas, we ensure that adequate safeguards are in place as required by applicable law.

 ---

 ## 9. Your Rights
 Depending on your jurisdiction, you may have the following rights regarding your Personal Data:

 - **Right to correct or update your data.**
 - **Right to request deletion of your data.**
 - **Right to withdraw consent at any time** (this does not affect the lawfulness of processing before withdrawal).